| Trekking Poles Trekking poles are backpacking's answer to high-speed Internet: Once you've gotten into the habit, there's

 walking postures and stride

-Take a pair: Using one pole is like bicycling with a single pedal; it makes no sense.
+lengths.
+But poor technique minimizes the benefits.
+Tips On How To Get The Best Out Of Your Poles Take a pair: Using one pole is like bicycling with a single pedal; it makes no sense.
 Two poles absorb more

 weight and offer greater stability, which becomes increasingly important the steeper and rougher the